 - Paid Friendship.
 Executive lives are busy.
 No doubt about it.
 Is your coach replacing the natural and human need to have social relationships outside of work?

 - Emotional Affair.
 Similar to paid friendship but much more personal.
 Be wary if you find yourself discussing things with your coach that you should be discussing with your partner or spouse.

 - Selling.
 Is your coach always finding more opportunities for their firm to work with your team or organization?
 Some consulting firms reward consultants for ‘business expansion’ in addition to ‘new sales.’
 If you feel that your coach is looking at your organization as more of a meal ticket then you are comfortable with then tell them.
 You can also suggest they re-read David Maister’s classic work on managing the consultant-client relationship, ‘The Trusted Advisor.’

 - Dependence or a personal ‘crutch’.
 Do you find that you are relying on your coach’s opinion before you make up your own mind?
-Do you need your coach?
+How much do you need your coach?
 Do you rely on your coach to do things that you know you should be doing yourself (e.g., talking to your team about the tough issues)?
-There is a fine-line between having a trusted advisor and becoming dependent.
+There is a fine-line between having an advisor you trust and becoming dependent.
 A savvy buyer of coaching services will be aware of this and be sure to manage it appropriately.

 - Are you still learning and being stretched?
 This is particularly true for long-standing coaching relationships.
 I know of some leaders who have continually used the same coach for years, if not decades.
 While I am personally not a fan of this approach I do recognize its’ merits.
 One of the most important criteria for evaluating coaching effectiveness is if you are still learning and being challenged and stretched.
 If your growth has become stagnant it’s time to rethink whether you have the right coach or even need a coach.